 Adults at risk is for people aged 18 years and over, who are in receipt of or may need community care services because of mental or other disability, age or illness and who is or may be unable to take care of themselves or are unable to protect themselves from significant harm or exploitation.
-For adults at risk under the care act 2014 we as an organization will follow the guidance provided as to making referrals, we will ensure that the adult at risk is part of this process, i.e., making safeguarding personal.
+For adults at risk under the care act 2014 we as an organization will follow the guidance provided as to making referrals.
+We will ensure that the adult at risk is part of this process, i.e., making safeguarding personal.

-We acknowledge this duty of care places moral obligations upon as well as probable obligations under the law.
-We recognise that every adult who has an involvement in the Club has a responsibility to:
+We acknowledge this duty of care places both moral and legal obligations upon us.
+We recognise that every adult who has an involvement in the Club has a responsibility to: -

-Do all they can to respect the rights, wishes and feelings of children and young people participate in our activities and programmes.

-Do all that is possible to advance and supervise the wellbeing of children and young people who participate in our activities and programmes.

-Develop promote and review ways of protecting this group of children and young people from discrimination, abuse, exploitation, or treatment which degrades them.
+- Do all they can to respect the rights, wishes and feelings of children and young people who participate in our activities and programmes. - Do all that is possible to advance and supervise the wellbeing of children and young people who participate in our activities and programmes. - Develop, promote, and review ways of protecting this group of children and young people from discrimination, abuse, exploitation or treatment which degrades them.

-These obligations will be met by:
+These obligations will be met by: -

-The production and annual review of our Safeguarding Policy and Procedures for the club/community trust which will be informed by Oldham Area Child Protection Committee's Child Protection Procedures, and Government Guidance
+The production and annual review of our Safeguarding Policy and Procedures for the Club/Community Trust, which will be informed by Oldham Area Child Protection Committee's Child Protection Procedures, and Government Guidance